CyberFunk-5/Cybersecurity-Portfolio/README.md

 ## Career Goals

-Currently pursuing entry-level roles such as:
+Currently pursuing roles such as:

 - Information Security Analyst
 - IT Security Analyst
+- Security Engineer

 ---